mattmclimans/gcp-vmseries-ipv6/README.md

 <img src="images/diagram.png">

-The VM-Series has 3 network interfaces, each belonging to a dual-stack subnet, and belongs to an unmanaged instance group which serves as the backend service of a external pass-through load balancer.
-The load balancer is configured with IPv4 and IPv6 frontend addresses to distribute internet inbound traffic to the VM-Series untrust interface.
+The VM-Series has 3 network interfaces, each belonging to a dual-stack subnet in separate VPC networks.
+The VM-Series is deployed to an unmanaged instance group which is a backend service of an external pass-through load balancer.
+The load balancer is configured with IPv4 and IPv6 frontend addresses to distribute internet inbound traffic to the VM-Series for inspection.

 Test workloads are deployed to test north/south traffic.
-The `external-vpc` contains an Ubuntu VM to test internet inbound traffic through the VM-Series to the `internal-vm` in the trust network.
+The `external-vm` will be used to test internet inbound traffic through the VM-Series to the `internal-vm` in the trust network.

 >[!CAUTION]
 >At the time of this writing, IPv6 traffic cannot be routed to an internal load balancer as the next hop.